 Workflow Reliability term

-Draft persistence: meaning, examples, and AI prompt use.
+Draft persistence: meaning, examples, and expert terminology.

 Saves unfinished work safely so users can leave, refresh, or return without losing context.